|Nutritional Guidelines (per serving)|

-Add the flour to the butter and bacon grease, whisking until completely combined.
-Cook for 10-15 minutes, stirring frequently, until darkened.
+Add the flour to the butter and bacon grease, whisking until thoroughly combined.
+Cook for 10-15 minutes, frequently stirring until darkened.
+It's a bit like making a roux.
 Be careful not to allow the flour to burn.

 Chop the celery, onion, garlic, and parsley into a fine dice.